As an Amazon Associate I earn from qualifying purchases.

 So far as seasoning, keep it simple: Garlic salt is all I use.
 Whatever you use, avoid paprika or other chile peppers, because they will burn in the oil and turn bitter.
 If you need a pepper fix, get it with hot sauce.

 Saltines, as I’ve mentioned, are traditional, but if you want to make your own fries, here is a good recipe for homemade French fries.

 While you can eat chislic as a main meal, it’s normally a bar snack or appetizer.
-If you want to continue the theme, try making this with some pheasant Buffalo wings, or honey mustard wings from either pheasants or ducks.
+If you want to continue the theme, try making this with my Buffalo meatballs.
+(Yep, meatballs served exactly like Buffalo wings), or honey mustard wings from either pheasants or ducks.